 National Organization for Rare Disorders, Inc.

-Birt-Hogg-Dube (BHD) syndrome is a rare complex genetic skin disorder (genodermatosis) characterized by the development of benign skin tumors (hamartomas) affecting the head, face and upper torso.
-These benign tumors are fibrofolliculomas, tumors of the hair follicles.
-BHD syndrome also predisposed individuals to the development of benign cysts in the lungs, repeated episodes of a collapsed lung (pneumothorax), and increased risk for developing renal neoplasia.
-BHD syndrome is caused by mutations in the BHD gene and is inherited as an autosomal dominant trait.
+Birt-Hogg-Dubé (BHD) syndrome is a rare complex genetic skin disorder (genodermatosis) characterized by the development of skin papules generally located on the head, face and upper torso.
+These benign tumors (hamartomas) of the hair follicle are called fibrofolliculomas.
+BHD syndrome also predisposes individuals to the development of benign cysts in the lungs, repeated episodes of a collapsed lung (pneumothorax), and increased risk for developing renal neoplasia.
+BHD syndrome is caused by mutations in the FLCN (alias BHD) gene and is inherited as an autosomal dominant trait.

 March of Dimes Birth Defects Foundation

 NIH/National Institute of Arthritis and Musculoskeletal and Skin Diseases

 Bethesda, MD 20892-3675